Difference Between Horizontal and Diagonal Communication

 Horizontal vs Diagonal Communication

-The difference between horizontal and diagonal communication is that the former happens to be the kind of communication that exists between people who work at a similar level, and there is no difference of hierarchy between them.
-But on the other hand, the latter is a kind of communication that takes place between people who are situated at entirely different stages of hierarchy.
-Apart from this very cool difference, other differences such as the purpose of these two communications and their impact can also be marked.
+The difference between horizontal and diagonal communication is that the former happens to be the kind of communication that exists between people who work at a similar level, and there is no difference in hierarchy between them.
+But on the other hand, the latter is a kind of communication that occurs between people situated at entirely different stages of the hierarchy.
+Apart from this very cool difference, other differences, such as the purpose of these two communications and their impact, can also be marked.

 Horizontal vs Diagonal Communication

 Horizontal communication can be interpreted by its name very easily.
 It represents a chain of communication that can be seen between people who work at a level where similar positions are situated.
-This can better be understood by an example veer a chain of communication is taking place between students of the same class.
-This communication shall be labeled as horizontal communication as there is no difference of hierarchy between these students and all of them are at the same level.
+An example can better understand this veer a chain of communication is taking place between students of the same class.
+This communication shall be labelled as horizontal communication as there is no difference in hierarchy between these students, and all of them are at the same level.

 Comparison Table